quangnd159/dangquang.xyz/content/m/ielts.md

 - **Test date**: 22 May 2022
 - **Location**: British Council (Viettel Complex Building 285 CMT8)
+- **Mode**: Computer-Delivered 🖥

 ### Listening

+I got a little distracted in Part 2 and Part 3 where there are multiple choice and matching questions.
+IELTS Listening is not a pure listening test.
+It also requires very good concentration.

 - **Part 1**: Conversation between two friends about a job vacancy (waiter) at a restaurant
 - **Part 2**: Radio talk about Lakeview Orchestra and its new program